tarakanbg/railsinstaller/README.md

 * Installs the prerequisite Ubuntu packages
 * Downloads and compiles Ruby 1.9.3
 * Updates rubygems to the latest version
-* Installs the latest versions of rake and Rails
+* Installs the latest versions of rake, bundler and Rails
 * Distributed under the MIT license

 ## Usage